Jewish wedding ceremony is filled with beautiful songs, meaningful

 who will follow.

-have three rabbis on our staff who perform weddings, Rabbi
+have two rabbis on our staff who perform weddings, Rabbi

 Rabbi will help you understand the elements of a Jewish wedding,